RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

 This fix changes a LOT of numbers in the app so I've tried to be as careful as possible.
 If you see any discrepencies let me know.

+- System filter now correctly applies to the market price finder
+- Instability and resistance values now allow "0" as a valid value.
+Scouting scores have been updated to reflect this.

 **You should notice:**

 - Fixed a bug where the store planet and system were not showing